GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 A few questions come to mind as it pertains to weather in Seattle:

 - What frequency does it rain?
-- How much actual rainfall occurs (measured in precipitation/inches)?
+- How much rainfall occurs (measured in precipitation/inches)?
 - Are there seasonal trends of rain?
 - Can we predict whether it will rain on a given day with the available data?